-Costs of Alzheimer’s Care can vary widely depending on the setting & needs of each individual.
+Assisted Living Costs can vary widely depending on the setting & needs of each individual.
 It is important to not only consider the current needs but plan for future needs and costs as needs increase.
 Many people initially try to keep their loved one at home, but quickly find out that in home care is the most expensive care option.
 For those who require 24hr care & supervision, live in care costs for in home care, can cost as much as $18,000 per month.
 Assisted Living and Residential Care Homes are more affordable care options.
 Below we discuss not only the dollar costs but the emotional and physical costs as well

-Additional nonmedical custodial services or personal care services in Assisted Living facilities are offered on a A-La- Cart or tiered billing systems and quickly raises Assisted Living prices to $4,000-$6,000 per month depending on the level of care.
-In some cases, Assisted Livings Facilities are unable to provide the additional services, at any cost, and may ask the resident to move to a higher level of care.
+Additional nonmedical custodial services or personal care services in most facilities are offered on a A-La- Cart or tiered billing systems.
+This quickly raises Assisted Living Costs prices to $4,000-$6,000 per month depending on the level of care.
+In some cases, Assisted Livings Facilities are unable to provide the additional services, at any cost.
+In this case, they may ask the resident to move to a higher level of care.

 Senior care planning is a complex and there are no easy answers.
 The best plans involve input from your loved one’s doctor, if they are willing and able to participate in the long-term care plan.
 If not, we suggest each individual and family seek out an experienced Geriatric doctor who has broad based medical and non-medical knowledge & experience in the various long-term care settings to help the individual and their family understand the local resources, their dollar costs and overall relative costs over the long term.
 With any senior care option, it is important to know WHO is providing the Care & Service.